Mammoth Books presents Anomalies

 Alek

-Created almost 6 years agoAbout Gregory Benford
+Created over 6 years agoAbout Gregory Benford

 Gregory Benford has written some of the best "extreme SF" of recent years.
 Just check out his collection on Worlds Vast and Various (2000) for some examples.
 Benford (b.
 1941) is a professor of physics at the University of California, Irvine, specializing in plasma turbulence and astrophysics He advises NASA on national space policy and has been heavily involved in the Mars exploration programme.